 IT Outsourcing Pricing Models

-- None of the members in an extended team are people from the vendor’s bench.
-The vendor pre-screens developers based on your specific needs, after which you can personally interview them and choose the best ones.
+- The vendor pre-screens developers based on your specific needs, after which you can personally interview them and choose the best ones.

 Time and Materials

-T&M, short for Time and Materials, is a pricing model in which the client only covers the hours that developers spend working on the project.
-This pricing model is very popular in IT outsourcing practice because it grants the client flexibility and ease of adjusting requirements without paying additional fees.
+Time and materials (T&M) is a pricing model in which the client only covers the hours that developers spend working on their project.
+This practice is very popular in IT outsourcing because it grants businesses the flexibility to adjust product requirements without paying additional fees.

-- The biggest advantage of the T&M model is its flexibility.
-You’re free to adjust requirements, shift goals, replace features, and even stop the development process altogether at any moment.
+- You’re free to change requirements, shift goals, replace features, and even stop the development process altogether at any moment.

-- Low budgeting control.
-With this cooperation model, you can’t accurately predict how much money you’ll end up spending.
+- The T&M cooperation model provides low budgeting control, meaning you can’t accurately predict how much money you’ll end up spending.

-- Charging for “idle time”.
-An ‘idle time’ is a period when developers are unable to work on a project as they’re waiting for client feedback.
+- You will have to cover “idle time”, which is a period when developers are unable to work on a project as they’re waiting for the client’s feedback.
 So despite being very cost-efficient, a T&M contract might require you to pay for the time the developers are essentially doing nothing.

-According to the Fixed Price contract, the vendor has to complete a project within fixed time and budget.
-The client makes a one-time payment and cannot change any specifications and requirements unless paying additional fees.
+According to the fixed price contract, the vendor has to complete a project within a predetermined timeframe and budget limit.
+The client makes a one-time payment and cannot change any specifications and requirements throughout the development lifecycle.

-- Even if the development ends up taking longer than expected, the extra time developers have to spend on your project comes at no cost to you (provided the initial scope of work hasn’t changed).
+- Even if the development ends up taking longer than expected, the extra time developers have to spend on the project comes at no cost to the client (provided the initial scope of work hasn’t changed).

-- Not so flexible.
-Any changes to the project scope you want to initialize after the contract has been signed will trigger additional charge.
-More often than not, these changes will shift the deadline, which also becomes your responsibility.
+- Any changes to the project scope the client wants to initialize after the contract has been signed will trigger additional charges.

-- Developers who work within this model usually juggle several projects at the same time.
-As a result, they aren’t fully committed to any of the projects, which can hurt the end result.
+- Developers who work within this model usually juggle several projects at a time.
+As a result, engineers aren’t fully committed to any of them, which can hurt the end result.

-Billed each month, the rate card payment model allows clients to cover the monthly rates for developers involved in the project.
-Using this model, you save up time on recruiting necessary developers and go with the ones pre-hired by the vendor.
+Under the rate card model, the client pays an external provider a monthly fee that covers the salary of developers involved in the project.
+Thus, they can save up time and resources on recruiting developers and leverage the capabilities of the ones pre-hired by the vendor.

 - You don’t overpay because the offshore development company doesn’t need to add any risks to the total cost — you pay for a full month of work anyway.